First Sub-MeV Dark Matter Search with the QROCODILE Experiment Using Superconducting Nanowire Single-Photon Detectors: Constraints and discussion

-To compute the DM scattering rate with electrons for spin-independent interactions in the bulk limit, we take $S(\bb q, \omega) = 2 \Im\chi(\bb q, \omega)$, where $\chi$ is the linear response function of the electron density.
+\ssection{Dark matter scattering rate} To compute the DM scattering rate with electrons for spin-independent interactions in the bulk limit, we take $S(\bb q, \omega) = 2 \Im\chi(\bb q, \omega)$, where $\chi$ is the linear response function of the electron density.
 We compute $\chi$ in terms of the dielectric function $\epsilon$, since